Internal diffraction dynamics of trilobite molecules: Introduction

 Ultracold atoms in highly excited Rydberg states have proven to be an outstanding tool in the engineering and control of long-range interactions in atomic, molecular and optical systems \cite{Browaeys2010,Zeppenfeld_2017,Busche2017,Rittenhouse2010,Vaneeclo2022}.
 They offer several exploitable features including a highly tunable electronic character which is readily usable for mediating a plethora of atom-atom interaction effects \cite{Urban2009,Weber_2017,Matthias2010,Browaeys2013}.
 In addition, interactions between a Rydberg atom and a neutral ground-state atom \cite{Omont_1977} mediated by the Rydberg electron has seen a surge in popularity in the context of engineering and detection of bound molecular states \cite{Greene2000,Fey2019}, ultracold chemical reactions \cite{Pfau2016}, and measurement of spatial correlations \cite{Whalen_2019,Killian2023}.

 Notably, the low-energy scattering of a Rydberg electron off of a ground-state atom can result in the formation of ultralong-range Rydberg molecules (ULRMs), which are bound scattering states that feature massive internuclear proportions \cite{Greene2000,Bendkowsky2009,Hummel2020}.
 Three main classes of ULRMs are low-$l$, trilobite, and butterfly molecules \cite{Hamilton_2002,Niederprum2016} classified by the low or high angular momentum $l$ state of the Rydberg electron.
 In contrast to energetically isolated, quantum defect splitted low-$l$ ULRM, trilobite molecules are formed when the nearly degenerate set of high-$l$ hydrogenic states of a Rydberg electron are hybridized by a scattering neutral atom called perturber.
 Butterfly molecules on the other hand, are formed as a consequence of $p$-wave shape resonances that exist in the low-energy scattering of an electron with an alkali metal atom \cite{Omont_1977}.
-These intriguing systems have undergone numerous theoretical and experimental investigations that explored their electronic and rovibrational spectra \cite{Shaffer2018,Killian2022,Thomas_2018,Bellos_2013,Sadeghpour_2011,Raithel2014,Kleinbach_2017,Raithel_2016,Niederprum2016,Butscher_2011,Deiss_2021,Althoen2023}, their responses to external fields \cite{Lesanovsky_2006,Kurz_2014,Hummel_2019,Keiler_2021,Kurz_2013}, nonadiabatic effects \cite{Hummel_2022,Srikumar2023}, and the complex angular momentum structure they feature \cite{hummel2018,Eiles_2017,Hummel2020,Anderson2014,Ott2016,eiles2024}.
+These intriguing systems have undergone numerous theoretical and experimental investigations that explored their electronic and rovibrational spectra \cite{Shaffer2018,Killian2022,Thomas_2018,Bellos_2013,Sadeghpour_2011,Raithel2014,Kleinbach_2017,Raithel_2016,Niederprum2016,Butscher_2011,Deiss_2021,Althoen2023}, their responses to external fields \cite{Lesanovsky_2006,Kurz_2014,Hummel_2019,Keiler_2021,Kurz_2013}, nonadiabatic effects \cite{Hummel_2022,Srikumar2023,durst2024}, and the complex angular momentum structure they feature \cite{hummel2018,Eiles_2017,Hummel2020,Anderson2014,Ott2016,eiles2024}.
 Recently there has emerged an interest in the dynamics of the consituent nuclei under the influence of these potentials \cite{Keiler_2021,Fey2016}.
+Apart from the neutral trilobite molecule investigated here, nuclear wavepacket dynamics of charged Rydberg molecules have also garnered a great deal of recent interest \cite{Raithel2022,anasuri_2023}.

 From the double slit experiment to Bragg scattering of electron from crystal lattices, diffraction and interference effects exhibited by quantum matter have been a matter of significant experimental and theoretical interest from the very inception of quantum mechanics.
 More recent characterization of similar phenomena includes, among many others, quantum diffraction of confined matter-waves and localized wavepackets by time independent and time dependent external potentials \cite{Brukner1997,Arseni2012,Kälbermann_2001,Moshinky1952,Zecca2011}.
 Here, we propose a system where the electronic potential energy structure of a trilobite molecule mediates the scattering and diffraction of a vibrational wavepacket creating a new approach to observe quantum interference effects in a single diatomic molecular system of huge size.